nvnenasheva/braker-snake-modified/README.md

 Call with (currently only dry runs, but I tested that the singularity container is pulled)

 ```
+# only on BRAIN cluster:
+module load singularity
+# generally if singularity is available:
 cd braker-snake
 snakemake --cores 1 --use-singularity
 ```